aw-coding/pirates-prep-quiz/pirates_prep_quiz.md

 In PirateContainer, what does Promise.all return?

+--- it turns piratePromise, shipPromise and raidPromise into a single promise, which will return an array of the promised data.

 Question 2

 Ideally, we want our state to live at the top of our component chain, except in one other scenario.
 This is when our component contains a, what?

+--- a fetch from an api (so the resulting data can only exist where it is needed- the single responsibility principle)